focalhaus/focal-haus-core-plugin/readme.txt

 2. The Hide Menu Items tab where administrators can select which menu items to hide.

 == Changelog ==

+= 1.1.3 =
+* Added new "Misc." tab for miscellaneous features
+* Added multilingual support with the ability to allow duplicate slugs for different languages when using Polylang
+* Improved URL structure for multilingual sites by removing the need for numeric suffixes in translated content

 = 1.1.2 =
 * Refactored CPT base slug removal logic to use a more robust method inspired by the 'Remove CPT Base' plugin.